-It should be noted that 3 structures were identified for a higher level 3 inspection.
+Out of the Level 2 inspections, three structures identified for a higher level 3 inspection.
 ARRB Group were engaged to undertake this additional level of inspection.
 Please see Appendix 2 for a copy of the Level 3 audit report.

-The audit was undertaken in line with the nationally adopted framework for bridge inspections and componentisation.
+The audit adopted the ARRB Group nationally adopted framework for bridge inspections and componentisation.

-This new structure has been incorporated into Council Enterprise Asset Management System, Confirm.
+The Administration has adopted this structure into the Council Enterprise Asset Management System, Confirm.

-As part of the engagement the ARRB Group identified the remaining useful life of structures and undertook a revaluation in line with the accounting requirements for infrastructure.
+The ARRB Group engagement identified the remaining useful life of structures and undertook a revaluation in line with the accounting requirements for infrastructure.

-Given the highly critical nature of bridge structures for the transport network this specialised external skill was required to asset Council in projecting the requirements of its bridge assets in the asset management plan.
+Given the highly critical nature of bridge structures, for the transport network this specialised external skill was required to asset Council in projecting the requirements of its bridge assets in the asset management plan.
+Our accounting audit process requires, on a five yearly basis, that Council source external opinions on its asset value and condition.